brainfucksec/brainfucksec.github.io/_posts/2025-05-04-android-foss-apps-list-2025.md

 - There are no repositories on F-Droid, GitHub etc, consequently the application cannot be updated easily.
 - The project/app has not been updated for some time or is no longer maintained (i.e., archived status): _Generally, Applications are removed from the list after 1 year or so that the package/release is not updated.
 This is with exceptions based on the type of Application, or if for example it is still valid and there is no alternative._
 - Applications that aren't really fundamental (like Wi-Fi On/Off, Show my IP Address, various Flashlights etc.)

+Security:

+Security related applications such as file encryption, password managers etc. are included if they are stable and tested by many users, so usually the most popular applications are included.
+However, it is not a mandatory parameter.

 ## Android and Linux based Mobile OS